sts10/tidy/readme.markdown

     tidy [OPTIONS] <Inputted Word Lists>...

 ARGS:
     <Inputted Word Lists>...
             Word list input files.
-Can be more than one, in which case
-                                they'll be combined and de-duplicated.
+Can be more than one, in which case they'll be combined and de- duplicated.
 Requires at least one file

 OPTIONS:
     -a, --approve <APPROVED_LIST>